lsolano/docs/adapter/Adapter-Release-Notes.md

-#### NUnit3 Test Adapter for Visual Studio - Version 3.13 - Februar 20, 2019
+#### NUnit3 Test Adapter for Visual Studio - Version 3.13 - February 20, 2019

-This release focus on producing NUnit test result xml, which can be useful when you need reports using tools that support the NUnit format.
+This release focuses on producing NUnit test result XML which can be useful when you need reports using tools that support the NUnit format.
 This can be enabled using [a new setting](https://github.com/nunit/docs/wiki/Tips-And-Tricks#testoutputxml) in the [runsettings file](https://marketplace.visualstudio.com/items?itemName=OsirisTerje.Runsettings-19151).

 The VSIX is also made compatible with the upcoming VS 2019.
-Please note support for the VSIX is being deprecated in Visual Studio, and we strongly recommend you to change your test projects to use the [nuget adapter version](https://www.nuget.org/packages/NUnit3TestAdapter/).
+Please note support for the VSIX is being deprecated in Visual Studio, and we strongly recommend you to change your test projects to use the [NuGet adapter version](https://www.nuget.org/packages/NUnit3TestAdapter/).

 The [NUnit internal properties](https://github.com/nunit/nunit/blob/master/src/NUnitFramework/framework/Internal/PropertyNames.cs) have been "over-populating" in the Test Explorer.
 These are now filtered out, although you may still see these when you have [Source Based Discovery (SBD)](https://docs.microsoft.com/en-us/visualstudio/test/test-explorer-faq?view=vs-2017) turned on (which is the default in VS).
 Once you have run, they will be gone.
 We expect this part of the issue (SBD) to be fixed in VS.